-Although the violence has reduced in the last few years, cartel-related violence and crime is not uncommon.
+Although the violence has reduced in the last few years, cartel-related violence and crime are not uncommon.

 If you are visiting Mexico, I would recommend sticking to safer places such as Mexico City.

-7. K2 or Mount Godwin Austen, Pakistan Occupied Kashmir: One of the Most Dangerous Mountain to Climb
+7. K2 or Mount Godwin Austen, Pakistan Occupied Kashmir: One of the Most Dangerous Mountains to Climb

-K2, the second-highest peak in the world, lies in the disputed area between Indian & Pakistan.
+K2, the second-highest peak in the world, lies in the disputed area between India & Pakistan.
 However, this is not what makes it one of the deadliest natural places on earth.

-K2, is considered to be one of the most dangerous peaks to climb.
-The foul weather and comparatively greater height from base make the ascent on the peak deadly.
+K2 is considered to be one of the most dangerous peaks to climb.
+The foul weather and comparatively greater height from the base make the ascent on the peak deadly.

 You can imagine how dangerous the climb is just by the fact that till now, only about 300 people have climbed K2.
 Compare it to Mount Everest which over 5000 people have managed to scale till now.